sergueyarellano/tddpractice/docs/b.part5.md

 Notice that the test can trick you sometimes.
 Passing the identity does not make sure that you have to apply it to pass the test.
 That is why we passed another function like JSON.parse.
 Nevertheless, if we pass the identity function it has to work too!

-The code to pass the test
+The code to pass the test is:

 ```js
 function setWith (path, modifier) {